bitfaster/Recorder/README.md

 ### Profiling controllers

-Add controllers to integrate into speedscope.
+Add controllers to integrate with speedscope easily at runtime by sending HTTP GET to https://localhost/profile.
 The first controller is a simple redirector to make it easier to remember the URI.
 The second one serves up the .json file containing the profile data.

 ```cs
 builder.Services.AddCors(options =>